philroberts/FPDB-for-OSX/docs/readme-overview.txt

 - Verify the source code yourself.
 - Convince or pay someone to verify the source code for you.
 - Use a personal firewall to completely block fpdb from the Internet
-- (for the uber-paranoid) Get yourself the virtualisation software VirtualBox, set up a VM (virtual machine) to run fpdb but run the poker software on your real PC.
+- (for the uber-paranoid) Get yourself the free virtualisation software VirtualBox, set up a VM (virtual machine) to run fpdb but run the poker software on your real PC.
 Then cut the VM off the Internet, fpdb doesn't need it.
 If you have a PC made in the last few years this should run fast enough as well.
 Note that most Windows licenses do NOT permit you to use two Windows installations at once, even if they are on the same PC.

 Installing
 ==========